 Political Advantages to Commuting Ross Ulbricht’s Sentence

 By every measure, Ross Ulbricht’s sentence is profoundly unjust, cruel and draconian.
-The sentencing of this young first-time offender to double life without parole, plus forty years, shocks the conscience.
+The sentencing of this young, peaceful, first-time offender to double life without parole plus forty years, for all non-violent charges, shocks the conscience.

-A commutation offers an opportunity, not only for justice but for political capital, as it has widespread support among divergent groups across the political spectrum.
-Ross’s case intersects many pressing current issues, including excessive sentencing, mass incarceration, the drug war, Bitcoin and new technologies, prosecutorial abuse, unfair trials and a dishonest media.
+A commutation offers an opportunity, not only for justice but also for political capital.
+It has widespread support among divergent groups across the political spectrum.
+Ross’s case intersects many pressing current issues, including:

 Ross Ulbricht has the support